Satomili/My-Movie-Watchlist/README.md

 ## Description

 Movie Watchlist is a React-based web application that allows users to track and manage their favorite movies.
-You can search for movies, add them to your watchlist, view detailed information, and remove movies from your list.
+The application gets movie information from the OMDB API and allows users to search for movies, view detailed information, add movies to a watch list, and remove movies from the list.

 ## Features